 The

-movie can be a little absurd, but there are its moments.
+movie can be a little absurd, but it has its moments.
 In a motivational

-and uplifting presidential speech, President Whitmore publicly addresses the nation, explaining that they are now facing a common enemy from obliteration and will unite in a final desperate effort to fight for the freedom of humanity.
+and uplifting presidential speech, President Whitmore addresses the nation, explaining that they are now facing a common enemy, obliteration, and will unite in a final desperate effort to fight for humanity's freedom.
 He inspires hope and faith in his fellow citizens by saying, "We will not go quietly into the night!" and "We will not vanish

 Bill Pullman's performance, this scene of the speech makes you feel that